tarantool/cartridge-cli/examples/getting-started-app/README.md

 As a result, we'll get two replica sets, with one Tarantool instance in each.

 ![Two replica sets](./images/two-replicasets.png)

+Now we have two replicasetss realizing their roles, but `vshard` is not running yet.
+Press the button `Bootstrap vshard` on the admin's page.

 Now open the console and add a customer using `curl`: